stefanhiemer/topoptlab/README.md

 # How to contribute

 If you want to contribute, fork the repository and open a pull request.
-However before doing that I suggest to contact the maintainers via an enhancement suggestion in the issue tracker (see above).
+However before doing that I suggest to contact the maintainers via an enhancement suggestion in the [issue tracker](https://github.com/stefanhiemer/topoptlab/).